 Nano-coating products will enhance the material and condition of the material underneath.
 So, if the plastic trim is faded, it’ll honestly look worse after using the DIY ceramic car coating.

 You should use ceramic coatings on plastic when the material is new, recently restored, or in good condition.
-When coated correctly and given an opportunity to cure without exposure to water for at least 24-hours, it can protect the plastic trim and other materials with UV protection and scratch resistance for up to 3+ years.
+When coated correctly and given an opportunity to cure without exposure to water for at least 24-hours, it can protect the plastic trim and other materials with UV protection and scratch resistance for 2 to 5 years.